XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 ### {{n.next()}}.
 Wait for Validation

 Most transactions are accepted into the next ledger version after they're submitted, which means it may take 4-7 seconds for a transaction's outcome to be final.
 If the XRP Ledger is busy or poor network connectivity delays a transaction from being relayed throughout the network, a transaction may take longer to be confirmed.
-(For information on how to set an expiration for transactions, see [Reliable Transaction Submission](reliable-transaction-submission.html).)
+(For information on how to set an expiration for transactions, see [Reliable Transaction Submission](../../concepts/transactions/reliable-transaction-submission.md).)

 {{ start_step("Wait") }}
-{% include '_snippets/interactive-tutorials/wait-step.md' %}
+{% partial file="/_snippets/interactive-tutorials/wait-step.md" /%}
 {{ end_step() }}

 ### {{n.next()}}.
 Check Metadata

-You can use the validated transaction's [metadata](transaction-metadata.html) to determine exactly what it did.
-(Don't use metadata from tentative transaction results, because it may be different from the [final result](finality-of-results.html), especially when using the decentralized exchange.)
+You can use the validated transaction's [metadata](../../references/protocol/transactions/metadata.md) to determine exactly what it did.
+(Don't use metadata from tentative transaction results, because it may be different from the [final result](../../concepts/transactions/finality-of-results/index.md), especially when using the decentralized exchange.)
 In case of an OfferCreate transaction, likely results include:

 - Some or all of the Offer may have been filled by matching with existing Offers in the ledger.
 - The unmatched remainder, if any, has been placed into the ledger to await new matching Offers. <!-- STYLE_OVERRIDE: remainder -->